UTA-SPLAB/SocialThreatFinder/README.md

 ###### \* Preliminary comparison with URLLib, PhishTank and eCrimeX data.

-If you liked this work, please consider citing our publication:
+If you like this work, please consider citing our publication:

 ```
 @inproceedings{roy2021evaluating,